 School librarians use evidence-based, action research to collect data.
-They interpret and use data to create and share new knowledge to support and improve practice in school libraries.
+They interpret and use data to create and share new knowledge to support and improve practice in school libraries with teachers, administrators, librarians, and the community.
+They are committed to continuous learning and professional growth and lead professional development activities for other educators.
+They provide leadership by articulating ways in which school libraries contribute to student achievement.